-Betty Hung is Advancing Justice-LA's Policy Director, overseeing the organization's strategic policy advocacy initiatives to promote equal access and equal justice for Asian American, Native Hawaiian, and Pacific Islander communities.
+Betty Hung is Asian Americans Advancing Justice-LA's Policy Director, overseeing the organization's strategic policy and advocacy initiatives to promote equal access and equal justice for Asian American, Native Hawaiian, and Pacific Islander (AA and NHPI) communities in solidarity with other underserved communities.
 She started her career at Advancing Justice-LA in 1997 as a member of the legal team that litigated the groundbreaking El Monte Thai and Latino garment worker case and rejoined the organization in February 2012.

-Hung is actively involved in the community and serves on the boards of the ACLU of Southern California and the National Lawyers Guild, as well as the steering committee of the Green L.A.
-Coalition.
-Hung previously was a board member of the Jessie Smith Noyes Foundation and Liberty Hill Foundation’s Fund for a New Los Angeles.
-She has been honored by the National Lawyers Guild and the Sexual Assault Crisis Agency.
+Hung is actively involved in the community and serves on the boards of Asian Pacific Environmental Network (APEN), Clergy and Laity United for Economic Justice (CLUE), Economic Roundtable, and Long Beach Immigrant Rights Coalition, and on the Advisory Board of the Los Angeles Black Worker Center.
+Hung previously was a board member of the Jessie Smith Noyes Foundation and Liberty Hill Foundation’s Fund for a New Los Angeles, as well as the ACLU of Southern California, National Lawyers Guild, and Worksafe.
+She has been honored by the Japanese American Citizens League (JACL), National Lawyers Guild, and the Sexual Assault Crisis Agency.
 Hung is a graduate of Harvard College and Yale Law School.